RackHD/docs/docs/introduction.rst

-As we went through use cases and expanded features, we made the capability for the workflow engine to react to what it discovered - what we call “SKU” support, dynamic rendering of templates for OS installs, and passing of variables and data from the APIs that invoke workflow through to the configuration files that drive OS installs - like a kickstart or debseed file.
+As we went through use cases and expanded features, we made the capability for the workflow engine to react to what it discovered - what we call “SKU” support, dynamic rendering of templates for OS installs, and passing of variables and data from the APIs that invoke workflows through to the configuration files that drive OS installs - like a kickstart or debseed file.

 While we have a number of workflows in our code repository as examples of how